WICG/attribution-reporting-api/flexible_event_config.md

   // Defaults to 3 for navigation sources and 1 for event sources "max_event_level_reports": <int>,

   // Optional.
-Represents a series of time windows, starting at <start time>.
+Represents a series of time windows, starting at 0.
   // Reports for this source will be delivered an hour after the end of each window.
   // Time is encoded as seconds after source registration.
   // If event_report_windows is omitted, will use the default windows.
+  // This field is mutually exclusive with the existing `event_report_window` field.
   // End time is exclusive.
   "event_report_windows": {
-    "start_time": <int>, // Optional, defaults to 0.
     "end_times": [<int>, ...]
   }
 }